 Figure 5: Trends of contaminant levels in unhatched Squam loon eggs from failed nests, 2008-2019.
-Three 2019 eggs tested in the past year marked in red.
+Three 2020 eggs tested in the past year for all contaminant classes are marked in red.

-In an effort to better understand the potential impact of these contaminants, LPC has begun an investigation of loon eggshell thickness in relation to contaminant levels and productivity.
-Some of these contaminants, such as DDT and possibly PBDEs as well, may cause eggshell thinning.
-Former LPC staff biologist, Chris Conrod, measured eggshells from Squam and reference lakes as a first step in this investigation (Figure 6) and these results will be analyzed in relationship with productivity data.
+In an effort to better understand the potential impact of these contaminants, LPC will be investigating loon eggshell thickness and egg size in relation to contaminant levels and productivity.
+Some of these contaminants may cause eggshell thinning and impact the size of bird eggs, and these data will be analyzed in an effort to understand if and how these contaminants may impact loon productivity.